JMencius/MethQC-paper-code/README.md

 We also provide bash scripts for creating each Conda environment.
 Installation may take several minutes depending on system configuration and network speed.

-#### Slurm
-For large-scale HPRC analysis, we used Slurm 21.08.8-2 on the SJTU HPC π 2.0 cluster.

 #### Programming language
 Python 3.8 or higher is required to run the provided scripts.